 What to Like

 The OpenSky® Secured Credit Visa® Card reports regularly to all 3 major credit bureaus, making it useful for building credit.
 The $35 annual fee is relatively low for a card aimed at people with limited credit history, and there are no other processing, servicing or application fees.
-There’s no credit check for applicants, and the 17.89% APR is competitive for a card made for low score users.
+There’s no credit check for applicants.

 Look Out For